AlephAlpha/Nekomata/doc/Builtins.md

 If the arguments are nested lists, it takes the multi-dimensional convolution.

+If some of the elements are chars, they are converted to numbers according to Nekomata's code page.

 ### `mean` (`µ`, `1 -> 1`)

 Take the mean of a list of numbers.

+If some of the elements are chars, they are converted to numbers according to Nekomata's code page.

 ### `fromBase` (`b`, `2 -> 1`)